AchrafGarai/Portfolio/README.md

 # Portfolio template for developers and designers
-This is a portfilio template made using Lume, as static site generator running in Deno.
+This is a portfolio template made using Lume, as static site generator running in Deno.

 ![Portfolio Design preview](https://i.imgur.com/3vAFstB.gif)

 ## Installation